Journal Articles

 Keywords : copyright, author, legal, discourse, literary property, originality, infringement

 This essay studies the nature and function of authorship from the perspective of legal discourse, focusing on how copyright law defines qualifications for authorship.
 Here i also discuss the provisions of copyright law, including the justification for originality, the distribution and reproduction of books, along with the laws which regulate these systems, and the qualifications for copyright protection.
-In addition, i examine how copyright law, in cooperation with the culture industry, materializes and reifies intellectual property as a commodity in the marketplace.
+In addition, I examine how copyright law, in cooperation with the culture industry, materializes and reifies intellectual property as a commodity in the marketplace.
 These perspectives lead to an examination of the question of whether or not the copyright law does, in fact—as opposed to in theory—serve to protect traditional authorship in order to maintain commercial and material benefits for publishers or entrepreneurs.

 The Ezra Pound Case: Freedom of Speech V. The Treason Clause